VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Adaption/AccessibilityAdaption.md

 ### Compliance and Conformance
 The answer to "Why support accessibility?" question is different for every person working *around* accessibility.
-Some people believe that [**accessible design**](<doc:AccessibleDesign>) is an *immanent* part of **universal design** and conforming to accessibility makes the product better for everyone.
+Some people believe that [**accessible design**](<doc:AccessibleDesign>) is an *immanent* part of **universal design** and conforming to **accessibility guidelines** makes the product better for everyone.
 Other chase the **auditory expansion** by PR stunts to attract good will.
 A few countries oblige organisations to make accessible products by **civil rights law** and such developers are **dodging lawsuits** by complying to the standards.
 @Image(source: "placeholder", alt: "")

 ### Real Accessibility Is Intentional
 The more the production is influenced by *external* pressure the less accessible the result will be.
 Complying to **extrinsic standards** has *nothing* in common with providing accessible experience: only **empathy** allows people to consider others.
 It is impossible to support accessibility properly without a *clear* realisation of the situation and *genuine* motivation to change it.
 @Image(source: "placeholder", alt: "")
+Moreover, **incorrect adoption** of accessibility guidelines leads to a dramatic **decrease of approachability** of the app.
+Integrating anything only increases **complexity** of applications so one has to be aware of the consequences of their actions. **The simpler interfaces are the more accessible they are.**

 ### Choice Is Yours
-Only the person themself decides *why* they want to enable more people to use the product whose development is under their influence.
+All in all, only the person themself decides *why* they want to enable more people to use the product whose development is under their influence.

 ### Accessibility Is a Privilege
-It is a difficult journey for anyone to integrate accessibility into the project under their influence, regardless of their specialty and position. [**iOS Accessibility Handbook**](https://vodgroup.github.io/AccessibilityDocumentation/documentation/iosaccessibilityhandbook) project has no goal to *propagate* any values.
+Additionally, integrating accessibility into the project is a difficult journey for anyone, regardless of their specialty and position. [**iOS Accessibility Handbook**](https://vodgroup.github.io/AccessibilityDocumentation/documentation/iosaccessibilityhandbook) project has no goal to *propagate* any values.
 We just support accessibility **the way it should be done** and share that experience.
 @Image(source: "placeholder", alt: "")

-**So if you are here it means that you *too* have a reason to do the right thing.**
+**So if you are here it means that you have a reason to do the thing.**

 ## Accessibility API